xpgram/advance-wars/README.md

 ### Currently working on:

-[x] Online play using socket.io
+- [x] Online play using socket.io
-[x] Fixing the "player 2 can't play locally" issue I introduced on purpose.
+- [x] Fixing the "player 2 can't play locally" issue I introduced on purpose
-[ ] User-accounts database, and other tables.
+- [ ] User-accounts database, and other tables
-[ ] UI-code refactor, and then a user login widget.
+- [ ] UI-code refactor, and then a user login widget

 # Features: